ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 These instructions are somewhat significantly more advanced than the [single node](docker.md) instructions.
 If you are interested in just starting to explore Kubernetes, we recommend that you start there.

-_Note_:
-There is a [bug](https://github.com/docker/docker/issues/14106) in Docker 1.7.0 that prevents this from working correctly.
-Please install Docker 1.6.2 or Docker 1.7.1.

 **Table of Contents**

 - [Prerequisites](#prerequisites)